 Really can't remember much about it other than being made by nazis.

 (I'm counting this as a movie.
 It was released at a film festival.)

-I don't really wanna make any comment on what I think of MJ, but, yeah, it's really fucked up.
+I don't really wanna make any comment on what I think of MJ, but, yeah, it's really messed up.
 I don't really see any reason why you would doubt their stories.
 I think it's just a matter of time until more stories come out if these are true.

 The documentary itself had nice archive footage I thought, but maybe a bit too much drone footage.
 And the stories came outta nowhere and really shocked me.
 I couldn't just sit and watch the whole thing 100% focused though, because some of the interviews were just too slow (which is totally understandable) so this is definetely a have on in the background and play with your phone kind of deal.

 Oh yeah...
 I put this in here.
 Maybe that was a mistake.
 Well, whatever.
 I've kinda forgotten about their stories, and since the movie came out haven't there been documents proving this couldn't have happened or something?
 I don't know.
 I just don't care.
 I hope MJ didn't do it but maybe he did.